TomFraser/FG-B-2017/Docs/Docs.md

 ## Defines.h

-Defines contains set constants that shouldn't need to be changed
+Defines contains set constants that shouldn't need to be changed.

 ## Pins.h